api3dao/airkeeper/README.md

 Airkeeper is meant to be deployed to AWS lambda service and for this you will need to setup your AWS credentials.
 This credentials should be added to the .env file in the root directory of the Airkeeper repo.
 Then you can use the export-env.sh script to load them into the environment.

-1. (Optional) Run `npm run sls:config` to configure the AWS lambda service.
+1. (Optional) Run `npm run sls:config` to configure the AWS credentials.
+You must first configure the config/aws.env file with you AWS account details and then run `source export-aws-env`.sh script to load the env vars.
 2. Run `npm run sls:deploy` to deploy the Airkeeper lambda function.
 3. Run `npm run sls:invoke` to invoke the Airkeeper lambda function.
 4. Run `npm run sls:remove` to remove the Airkeeper lambda function.